melissa-wong/r-ladies-bayes-pkgs/docs/05_rstan.md

 ## Description

 All of the packages in the previous chapters are running `stan` under the hood.
 One of the biggest advantages to using `rstan` (or `cmdstanr`) is you get the full power and flexibility of `stan` so you can build models that aren't supported by the other packages.
-The tradeoff is syntax is quite different which can be a challenge for those who are only familiar with R.
+The tradeoff is the syntax is quite different which can be a challenge for those who are only familiar with R.

 ## Environment Setup